samanthaming/samanthaming.com/articles/tidbits/91-html-video.md

 **`width`**

-You can use this attribute to set the height of the video player.
+You can use this attribute to set the width of the video player.

 ```html
 <video width="100"></video>